oukooveu/ansible-role-nats-cluster/README.md

 ### nats_auth_type

-Token and password authentications are mutually exclusive and when `nats_auth_type=token` users and accounts related configuration (see below) doesn't make sense.
-This doesn't apply to cluster and gateway authentication (user and password can be used there).
+Token and password authentications are mutually exclusive and when `nats_auth_type=token` users and accounts related configuration (`nats_users` dictionary and all cluster/gateway user and password variables) doesn't make sense.

+When `nats_auth_type=password` it's not required to provide `nats_users` but cluster/gateway related variables have defaults so it's authentication will be enabled.

 ### nats_users